 Being a Family Caregiver: Managing The List of Things Caregivers Do

-Being a family caregiver takes more than love, it takes creating a list of things caregivers do.
+The list of things that caregivers do is endless for family caregivers.
+Being a family caregiver takes more than love.
+It’s easy to become tired of caring.
+Caregiving takes creating a list of things caregivers do.
 Creating a caregiving roadmap results in better care for aging parents, spouses and loved ones.
 Understanding the aspects of family caregiving that include more than day-to-day communication and visits is essential to reduce worry, frustration, caregiver burnout, and exhaustion.
 All caregivers benefit from having a list of things caregivers do so that the roles and responsibilities of caregiving are more easily understood.

 By managing the list of things that caregivers do, family caregiving situations become less of a struggle.
 As caregiving roles and responsibilities increase, caregivers may feel like they have a never-ending to-do list.